Max Simon: Early career

 Simon was born in Breslau in January 1899.
 In 1917, he joined the army and served as a nurse (Krankenpfleger) in the medical service in various army ambulance battalions on the Eastern Front, in Macedonia and on the Western Front, being awarded the Iron Cross 2nd class and the Bulgarian Soldier Cross of Bravery.

 On 9 January 1919, Simon was transferred to the 4th Squadron of the Life-Kürassier Regiment "Großer Kurfürst" (Silesian) No. 1.
 With this regiment, he participated in the border protection of Silesia as part of the Freikorps until his discharge on 20 October 1919 earning both classes of the Silesian Eagle.

 From 22 October to 28 December 1919, he worked as a freight yard worker for the Reichsbahn before rejoining military service with his old regiment and once again serving in the border guard (Grenzschutz).
 Gefreiter Simon was promoted to Unteroffizier on 24 March 1920.
 After his regiment was disbanded, he was transferred to the Reichswehr in Hofgeismar, where he served in the 2nd Squadron of the 16th Cavalry Regiment from 1 June 1920.
 He was promoted to Wachtmeister on 1 November 1924.
 In 1928, he was appointed company sergeant major (Spieß) of the 3rd Squadron and retired on 4 September 1929 to take up a position in the public service.

 On 1 October 1932, he joined the NSDAP (#1,359,576) and on 16 January 1933 the Allgemeine SS (#83,086).
 He was assigned to the 1st Sturm/I. Sturmbann/147th SS-Standarte in Gera.
 On 15 April 1934, he was transferred to a SS Special Detachment which would become a part of the new SS-Verfügungstruppe in September 1934.
 He was promoted to SS-Untersturmführer (Second Lieutenant) on 9 November 1934.
 In October 1934, he had been appointed commander of the SS guard force in Sachsenburg and at the same time deputy commandant of the Sachsenburg concentration camp.
 On 10 July 1937, he was appointed commander of the 1st SS Totenkopfstandarte Oberbayern.
-In 1938, he took part in the Anschluss of Austria, the occupation of Bohemia and Moravia and the liberation of the Sudetenland.
+In 1938, he took part in the Anschluss of Austria, the occupation of Bohemia and Moravia and the occupation of the Sudetenland.